 If you look past the rampant fanboyism and the equally fanatical hatred for the game and evaluate it on its own, then Final Fantasy VII is indeed a great game, and one of the best games in the series.
 Despite its consequential spawning of countless lackluster spin-offs and tie-in movies (except for Crisis Core... that was a great game), the seventh installment of the franchise is one of the most important games in the video game industry and among the best Final Fantasy titles, forever placing the series as an unstoppable juggernaut in the industry.

 2. Final Fantasy Tactics: War of the Lions

 "B-but... it's a spin-off!!" you might say.
-I can't stress how important it is to note that this game is barely qualified to be labelled as such.
+I can't stress how important it is to note that this game is barely qualified to be labeled as such.